 - Protection and weapon effects, where the weapon and its function, and protection against it are in focus.

 - Assessment of weapon effects and vulnerabilities, where the probability of loss of capabilities and functions of a target after an attack is studied.

 Resilience against explosives threats, works comprehensively on protection for the armed forces and civil society.
 This area encompasses prevention, explosives detection, risk assessment and mitigation, e.g. protection of infrastructure and fortifications.

-The explosive materials programme comprises research, development, testing, demilitarisation and small-scale fabrication of explosive materials.
-FOI’s competence in areas such as synthesis, formulation, analysis, characterisation and initiation of explosives, propellants and pyrotechnics has all been brought together in Grindsjön.
+The explosive materials program comprises research, development, testing, demilitarization and small-scale fabrication of explosive materials.
+FOI’s competence in areas such as synthesis, formulation, analysis, characterization and initiation of explosives, propellants and pyrotechnics has all been brought together in Grindsjön.
 Development in space applications and anti-terrorism is also underway.
 Also conducted here are classification and functional testing of explosive materials, risk analysis associated with inflammable and explosive materials as well as education and training within the field of explosive materials.